tueran/MyFavorito-Beacon-Plugin/README.md

 # MyFavorito-Beacon-Plugin

-This plugin let set you `Beacons`.
+This plugin let set your `Beacons`.